swiyu-admin-ch/didtoolbox-java/README.md

             An optional password required for recovering the (signing/verifying) key pair (stored in Securosys Primus (HSM) Keystore).
 This CLI parameter should always be used exclusively alongside all the other --primus-* CLI parameters, related to Securosys Primus (HSM)
           --signing-key-file, -s
-            The ed25519 private key file required to sign a DID log entry.
+            The ed25519 private key file required for signing a DID log entry or a PoP JWT.
 In PEM Format.
-This CLI parameter cannot be used in conjunction with any of --jks-* or --primus-* CLI parameters
+This CLI parameter cannot be used in conjunction with any of --jks-* or --primus-* CLI parameters --verifying-key-files, -v
-          --verifying-key-files, -v
             One or more ed25519 public key file(s) for the DID Document’s verification method.
 In PEM format.